saint1729/pas-appmaker/README.md

 ## Tutorial: Some basic concepts

 App Maker allows you to present options to users in a variety of ways.
-You can also pre-define options by setting them explicitly before the job us submitted.
+You can also pre-define options by setting them explicitly before the job is submitted to PBS.

 ### byForm